 Taurine is an amino acid that helps the body to assimilate nutrients, moderates cellular activity, and protects visual pathways.
 Our bodies naturally synthesize taurine from the foods we eat.
 However, very intense workouts may deplete our taurine levels, thereby outpacing our bodies’ ability to manufacture it.

-As someone who works out a lot in the form of Bikram Yoga classes, swimming, cycling, running, and fast hikes, I have found supplementing with 1/4 tsp taurine powder (stirred into my tea in the morning) helps me to recover more easily and have more energy throughout the day.
+After an intense workout, I have found supplementing with 1/4 tsp taurine powder (stirred into my tea in the morning) helps me to recover more easily and have more energy throughout the day.

 What about the cost?